mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 * `collection` [**string**] (_primary key_) - The name of the collection; this can be one of "items" or "keystores".
 * `etag` [**string**] - The latest remote server timestamp for the associated collection, conveyed as the ETag HTTP response header.

+### Initial vs. Incremental Sync

 The lack of `markers` is used to indicate this is an initial sync operation.
+In this case, all records in the stable collections (`items` and `keystores`) are treated as if they are "local" "add" changes in the `pending` collection.

 ### Verifying Remote Authorization